1. Check your PC

 Your files are saved to the Windows.old folder, where you can retrieve them after the upgrade.
 For more info, see Retrieve files from the Windows.old folder.

 If Upgrade Assistant tells you that your PC meets the system requirements and is able to run Windows 8.1, it provides a recommendation for which edition to buy, with the option to buy, download, and install it by following the on-screen steps.
-You'll see current pricing in Upgrade Assistant, or you can go to the Buy Windows page.
+You'll see current pricing in Upgrade Assistant, or you can go to the Compare and decide about Windows 8.1 page.

 When you get to the Review your order page in Upgrade Assistant, you'll have the option to buy a backup DVD of Windows 8.1 if it's available in your country or region.
 If you need to reinstall later, you can use the link you'll get in the email receipt after your payment is processed.
 If you're worried about losing the email you might want to order the backup DVD.
 Check the box if you want to add the DVD to your order.